f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/live-update/Readme.md

 # Docker Setup

-You may choose to leverage the provided sample application by using the included Docker.
-You may run it on Linux machine in order to take advantage of the sample app(s) and tooling (Ansible, Terraform, etc.)
+You may choose to use the included Docker.
+You may run it on Linux machine in order to take advantage of Ansible tooling.

 If you chose to use Docker, follow the steps to set it up in this [guide](https://github.com/f5devcentral/bigip_automation_examples/tree/main/bigip/bigip_next/security/deploy-with-new-next-waf#docker-setup).